aspnetboilerplate/aspnetboilerplate/doc/WebSite/Authorization.md

 The Authorization system uses **IPermissionChecker** to check permissions.
-While you can implement it in your own way, it's fully implemented in the **module-zero** project.
+While you can implement it in your own way, it's fully implemented in the **Module Zero** project.
 If it's not implemented, NullPermissionChecker is used which grants all permissions to everyone.

 ### Defining Permissions